iqbalyarkhan/old-website/content/2019-11-11--SelectionSort.md

 ### Introduction

 In this post I'll talk about one of the most common sorting algorithms called Selection Sort.The idea behind selection sort is to start with an array that has two sections: a sorted section and an unsorted section.
 We'll **select** the smallest element from the unsorted section and place it in the sorted section.

-So, we'd first find the smallest element in the unsorted section and insert it at arr[0].
+We'll first find the smallest element in the unsorted section and insert it at arr[0].
 Then we'll find the second smallest element from the array and insert it at arr[1] and so on.
 As it is obvious, unlike [bubble sort](/bubble-sort), sorted elements are gathered at the left end (end starting with subscript 0) of our array, while bubble sort gathered elements at the opposite end.

 ### Code